Hemantham/MovieApp/README.md

 Unit tests written for API Layer.

-Simple runtime caching used to cache the data since the given API's are very unpredictable.
+Simple runtime Caching used to cache the data since the given API's are very unpredictable.
+Individual movie details are not cached , and are retrieved allways from third party API.

 UI is responsive with Bootstrap Material design.
 ![]({{site.baseurl}}//Capture.PNG)